docusign/code-examples-php/README.md

 **Note:** To kill all containers, run: `docker rm -f $(docker ps -a -q)`

-## JWT grant remote signing project
+## JWT grant remote signing and Authorization Code Grant embedded signing projects
-See [DocuSign Quickstart overview](https://developers.docusign.com/docs/esign-rest-api/quickstart/overview/) on the DocuSign Developer Center for more information on how to run the JWT grant remote signing project.
+See [DocuSign Quickstart overview](https://developers.docusign.com/docs/esign-rest-api/quickstart/overview/) on the DocuSign Developer Center for more information on how to run the JWT grant remote signing and the Authorization Code Grant embedded signing project.

 ## Payments code example